bbc/accessibility-news-and-you/accessibility-and-testing-with-zoomtext.md

 title: Accessibility and Testing with ZoomText
 ---

 ZoomText is a screen magnifier which also has screen reader capabilities.
-ZoomText should be tested with **Internet Explorer**.
+ZoomText should be tested with **Internet Explorer 11**.
 Test using an actual device if possible.

 Not sure how to use ZoomText?
 Watch [ZoomText New User Introduction](https://www.youtube.com/watch?v=jqLo_OmpFmU)